-While the Rental Office does not receive many applications under sections 58 and 59, we do receive many calls for information about terminating tenancies under the specified circumstances.
-The requirement to make an application to a rental officer to terminate a tenancy in those circumstances is often seen by landlords as an onerous and unnecessary process.
-I expect many either end up making a deal with their affected tenants or bank on their tenants not knowing that the landlord is obligated to make an application.
-We also get some calls for information on these sections from tenants who are questioning whether or not their landlord is treating them in accordance with the Act.
+The requirement to make an application to a rental officer to terminate a tenancy when the parties are unable to come to an agreement is often seen by landlords as an onerous and unnecessary process.
+I suspect many landlords bank on their tenants not knowing that the landlord is obligated to make an application.
+We also get some calls for information on these sections from tenants who are questioning whether or not their landlord is treating them in accordance with the Act